makersacademy/chitter-challenge/design/two_table_design_recipe.md

 ```

-1. Can one account have many posts?
+1. Can one account have many peeps?
 YES
 2. Can one album have many accounts?
 NO

 -> Therefore,
--> An account HAS MANY posts
+-> An account HAS MANY peeps
 -> A post BELONGS TO an account

--> Therefore, the foreign key is on the posts table.
+-> Therefore, the foreign key is on the peeps table.
 ```

 ## 4. Write the SQL.